Overview of Nutrition

 Tips for Success

 Following a healthy diet and lifestyle can give you the edge in the fight against heart disease and stroke — take an active part.
 Follow your healthcare provider's advice carefully, and if you don't understand something, ask.
 Let your healthcare provider be your coach in combating heart disease and stroke.
 It's your health.
 It's your heart.
 It's your future!

 Information on Cholesterol is taken from the American Heart Association website.

 What is Diabetes?

 Diabetes is a condition that causes blood sugar to rise to dangerous levels: fasting blood glucose of 126 milligrams per deciliter (mg/dL) or more.

 There are two types of diabetes: type 1 and type 2.
 Type 2 diabetes is the most common form of diabetes.
 Millions of Americans have been diagnosed with type 2 diabetes, and many more are unaware they are at high risk.
 Some groups have a higher risk for developing type 2 diabetes than others.
 Type 2 diabetes is more common in African Americans, Latinos, Native Americans, and Asian Americans, Native Hawaiians and other Pacific Islanders, as well as the aged population.
-Obesity is a major factor contributing to Type 2 diabetes and many overweight people no longer need medication after achieving weight loss.
+Obesity is a major factor contributing to Type 2 diabetes.
+Many overweight people no longer need medication after achieving weight loss.

 Learn the ABC's of Diabetes in this video:

 Diabetes can affect many major organs in your body, which can lead to an array of serious complications when left untreated.
 These medical problems include: